salif/sandbox/README.md

   <img src="https://img.shields.io/website/https/miguelpimentel.do/zola-testing.svg" />
 </p>

-This repo is used to test new web elements.
+This repository is used to test new web elements.
 It is an amalgamation of code snippets, all weaved together by Zola.

 ## Requirements